Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	![Launch](https://github.com/user-attachments/assets/7713003d-0e46-45a3-aad4-ec2d21d5c446)

+> :::caution
-> :::caution **DO NOT** create a desktop shortcut.
+> **DO NOT** create a desktop shortcut.
 If run after updating Uranium Fever, this will cause your load order to be scrambled.

 ### <p align="center"> ![Optional - Storage Space Clean Up](https://github.com/user-attachments/assets/d39fc256-33a6-44a8-b071-ec67a83c56e4) </p>
+> :::tip Optional!
-> :::tip This is an optional step to remove ~50gb of unneeded archives from your computer.
+> This is an optional step to remove ~50gb of unneeded archives from your computer.
 Deleted archives **WILL** need to be redownloaded when updating Uranium Fever **IF** the original mod or the associated assets have been **ALTERED** in any way.

 - Confirm that the game launches and runs appropriately **BEFORE** following this step.
 - Navigate to the `C:\Modding\Uranium Fever` folder and `delete` the `downloads folder`.

 ### <p align="center"> ![Optional - Enabling the Performance Profile](https://github.com/user-attachments/assets/121f49bc-ccec-4028-9bb9-588826b8ee43) </p>
+> :::tip Optional!
-> :::tip This is an **OPTIONAL** step for those with weaker computers.
+> This is an **OPTIONAL** step for those with weaker computers.
 Use the Performance Profile to gain better performance in exchange for worse visuals.
 This profile disables Real Time Reflections, New Vegas Reloaded, and other associated mods.

 - In MO2, select `Uranium Fever` from the large dropdown list in the top middle, then click the `Uranium Fever Performance` Profile.